 This is one of the best kept secrets of Denver’s music scene.
 The Denver Botanic Gardens is an intimate concert venue, and the fact that you can bring a blanket, bottle of wine, and all the snacks your heart desires makes it even better.
 Check out the line-up here.

 7. Tubing Clear Creek

 The water stays icy cold all summer long, so grab a tube and head to 10th Street in Golden.
 The stretch of the creek is relatively short and can be lapped all day long.
 Be sure to bring a croaky for your sunglasses and strap-on sandals in case you take a dunk.

 8. Picnic at Cheeseman

-Cheeseman Park is the best.
-You’ll find groups of people playing frisbee, having BBQs, going for a stroll, or just hanging out.
+Cheeseman Park is our favorite park.
+Spikeball, BBQs, (happy hour) walks, and take-out picnics.
 There are a few designated picnic tables, but we recommend bringing a picnic blanket and heading to the east side of the park for stunning views of the city.

 Did we miss anything!?
 What are the best summer activities in Denver, CO?